navid-keshtiarast/ML-Framework-for-NR-U-MAC-Protocol-Design-Multi-agent/README.md

 ## Related modules

-In order to implement the NR-AI-MAC module, we
+In order to implement the NR-AI-MAC module, we make use and modify the following sub-modules :

-- MilliCar is an ns-3 module for the simulation of mmWave NR V2X networks.
-Check [this repo](https://github.com/signetlabdei/millicar) for further details.
+- nr-u is an ns-3 module for for the simulation of NR-U non-standalone cellular networks.
+Check [nr-u](https://gitlab.com/cttc-lena/nr-u) for further details.
-- A seperate module is being developed for [mmWave UE Energy Consumption](https://github.com/arghasen10/mmwave-energy "mmwave-energy").
-You can use this module for analyzing
-Energy Consumption behaviour of mmwave UE.
-Check this repository for further details.
-- `ns3-mmwave-iab` is an extended version of `ns3-mmWave` adding wireless relaying capabilities to an ns-3 NetDevice, and the possibility of simulating in-band relaying at mmWave frequencies.
-Check [this repo](https://github.com/signetlabdei/ns3-mmwave-iab) for further details.
+- ns3-ai is an ns-3 module to enable interaction between ns-3 and Python scripts.
+Check [ns3-ai](https://github.com/hust-diangroup/ns3-ai) for further details.
+- ns-3-vr-app is an implementation of a traffic model for AR/VR applications on ns-3.
+Check [ns-3-vr-app](https://github.com/signetlabdei/ns-3-vr-app) for further details.

 ## References
 The following papers describe in detail the features implemented in the mmWave